 ENGLISH: ADVANCED Unit Value ATAR Category

-Board Developed Course 2 Α
+Board Developed Course 2 A

-Prerequisites: Students should have a minimum of 80% and be ranked in the top 75 of the Stage 5 Year 10 English course and will need to have demonstrated the ability, necessary skills and application to cope with the demands of this course through their exam results, classwork and rank.
+Prerequisites: Students should have a minimum of 80% and be ranked in the top 75 of the Stage 5 Year 10 English course and will need to have previously demonstrated the ability, necessary skills and application to cope with the demands of this course through their exam results, classwork and rank.
 The English Faculty actively supports and guides each student into the course that is most appropriate for their ability, literacy skills and application.
-Exclusions: I Standard; Er EAL/D; Engli nglish
+Exclusions: English Stud English Standard; English EAL/D; ies.